reeddunkle/reeddunkle.github.io/_drafts/Python-Map.md

 The `map()` method is a way to apply the effect of a function on every element in an iterable.
 It iterates over the iterable, and passes each element in turn into the function you provide it.
 Each of these return values are appended to a (new) list, which `map()` returns.

-A simple fact about `map()` that I found useful: The iterable it returns will always be the same size of the original.
+A simple fact about `map()` that I found useful: The iterable it returns will always be the same size as the original.

 ### Exercise 7: Make a custom map